I-am-PUID-0/DUMB_docs/docs/api/logs.md

 ---

 ## ⚠️ Notes
-- This endpoint provides logs captured by DMB's internal logger and may not reflect stdout/stderr of subprocesses unless specifically routed.
+- This endpoint provides logs captured by DUMB's internal logger and may not reflect stdout/stderr of subprocesses unless specifically routed.
 - Filtering by `name` is useful to narrow down issues with a specific subprocess.

 ---